JesSonne/HumPlant/Readme.md

 ### Installing the package

-The functions you will use are from the ‘HumPlant’ R package, which is hosted on this GitHub page.
-To install it, we use another package called ‘devtools’, which we first have to install and load in your R session.
+You will use the functions from the ‘HumPlant’ R package, which is hosted on this GitHub page.
+We use another package called ‘devtools’ to install it, which we first have to install and load in your R session.
 Remove the hashtag to enable the installation.

 ``` r